(not a scuba diver)

 ”Yeah, well, Sam’s the only one who’s got boobs, so I’m safe.”

-When an art student finds a naked girl washed up on the beach below his house, his little sister believes the stranger is a mermaid.
+When an art student discovers a naked girl washed up on the shore below his house, his little sister believes the stranger is a mermaid.
 Unfortunately for them, she's right.

 When her husband is assassinated and she’s framed as a traitor at the height of WWI, Wendy Darling must recruit a villain from her past to help clear her name, punish the real spies, and prevent a German naval attack against the British that could change the course of history.